IQSS/dataverse/scripts/backup/run_backup/README_HOWTO.txt

 on the same server as the main Dataverse database and is owned by the same user.

-Also, one table must be created in this database before the script can be run.
+Also, one table must be created *in this database* (NOT in the main Dataverse database) before the script can be run.
 The script backupdb.sql is provided in this directory.
 NOTE that the Postgres user name dvnapp is hard-coded in the script; change it to reflect the name of the database user on your system, if necessary.

+You can use the standard psql command to create the table; for example:

+    	psql -d backupdb -f backupdb.sql

+(please note that the example above assumes "backupdb" as the name of the backup database)

 2. Repository